 Finally, it is worth pointing out that several of the studies also examine the impact of immigrant concentration not only on native children, but also on immigrant children.
 The results indicate that the effect of immigrant concentration is often stronger and more negative for immigrant children than it is for native children.

 Reliable evidence on the effect of immigrant students in the school or classroom on native children's educational performance and attainment exists only for selected countries.
 Since schooling systems are very different across countries, care should be taken in generalizing the results to a wider set of countries.
 Instead, evidence is needed for countries that lack it.

-Some evidence has started to accumulate for children in primary school, but almost nothing is known about pre-school children (kindergarten, pre-kindergarten, and early childcare).
+Much of the evidence is for children in primary school, but very little is known about pre-school children (kindergarten, pre-kindergarten, and early childcare).
 Investments in early childhood education have been shown to be very important for success later in life, and therefore further research is needed on the effect of immigrants at this level.
 In systems of universal childcare, it will be important to know more about the effects of the share of immigrant children on native children, in particular on such aspects as school readiness.

-There is also little evidence on whether the type of immigrants is important.
-Some studies indicate that different groups of immigrants have different effects, but much more evidence is needed.
-In particular, it would be highly relevant to have more evidence from countries where immigrant children tend to come from more privileged socio-economic and educational backgrounds than native children (as is the case in Australia, Canada, and New Zealand, for example, because of their positive selection immigration policies).
+By now there is clear evidence that the type of immigrants is important.
+However, it would be highly relevant to have more evidence from countries where immigrant children tend to come from more privileged socio-economic and educational backgrounds than native children (as is the case in Australia, Canada, and New Zealand, for example, because of their positive selection immigration policies).
 Having this information would help in the design of immigration policies.

 Summary and policy advice